gbif/model-material/data-mapping.md

 ## 10. Map Locations, Georeferences, and GeologicalContexts

 `Location`s in the UM are used to provide both textual and geospatial context.
 In particular, they are used to describe where `Event`s happened.
-Figure 4 shows the structural relationships between the Location-related tables in the UM.
+Figure 4 shows the structural relationships between the `Location`-related tables in the UM.

 Georeferences are special assertions of the geospatial interpretation of a `Location`s.
 As assertions, the model supports zero, one, or multiple interpretations per `Location`, whether current, historical, accepted, or disputed.
-The UM also supports the designation of zero or one accepted georeferences by populating `accepted_georeference_id` in the `Location` table with the `georeference_id` of the corresponding `Georeference`, if any.
+The UM also supports the designation of zero or one accepted georeferences by populating `acceptedGeoreferenceID` in the `Location` table with the `georeferenceID` of the corresponding `Georeference`, if any.

-`GeologicalContext`s is modeled similarly to a `Georeference`, but with an ``accepted_geological_context_id` in the `Location` table that MUST match the `geological_context_id` of the corresponding `GeologicalContext`, if any.
+`GeologicalContext`s is modeled similarly to a `Georeference`, but with an `acceptedGeologicalContextID` in the `Location` table that MUST match the `geologicalContextID` of the corresponding `GeologicalContext`, if any.

 <p align=center><img src="./_images/locations.png" alt="locations" width="50%"/>
 <p align=center>Figure 4.
 Locations, Georeferences and GeologicalContexts in the Unified Model

 ## 11. Map AgentRoles, Assertions, Citations, and Identifiers for Locations, Georeferences, and GeologicalContexts

-The 'common model' tables associated with the three Location-related tables can be populated at this point.
-The values for the `targetType` fields of the commn model tables MUST be `LOCATION`, `GEOREFERENCE` or `GEOLOGICAL_CONTEXT`, depending on the table they are to be directly related to.
+The 'common model' tables associated with the three `Location`-related tables can be populated at this point.
+The values for the `targetType` fields of the common model tables MUST be `LOCATION`, `GEOREFERENCE` or `GEOLOGICAL_CONTEXT`, and their `targetID`s MUST correspond to the `locationID`, `georeferenceID` or `geologicalContextID`, depending on the table they are to be directly related to.

 ## 12. Map Occurrences and other Events